General Motors Logo

 General Motors Logo 1967-2021

 The following emblem has been in use for a very long time.
-It was as simple as possible since the authors removed almost all of the elements.
+It was as simple as possible since the authors removed almost all elements.
 All that’s left is the abbreviation and the white rectangle below it on a blue background.
 The designers also removed the edging of the square.
 Only the colors have survived – blue and white.

 2001 – 2010